Garden of the gods (Sumerian paradise)

 The concept of a garden of the gods or a divine paradise may have originated in Sumer.
-The concept of this home of the immortals was later handed down to the Babylonians, who conquered Sumer.
+This concept of the home of the immortals was later handed down to the Babylonians, who conquered Sumer.

 Location

 Persian Gulf

 A Sumerian paradise is usually associated with the Dilmun civilization of Eastern Arabia.
 Sir Henry Rawlinson first suggested the geographic location of Dilmun was in Bahrain in 1880.
 This theory was later promoted by Friedrich Delitzsch in his book Wo lag das Paradies in 1881, suggesting that it was at the head of the Persian Gulf.
 Various other theories have been put forward on this theme.
 Dilmun is first mentioned in association with Kur (mountain) and this is particularly problematic as Bahrain is very flat, having a highest prominence of only 134 m elevation.
 Also, in the early epic Enmerkar and the Lord of Aratta, the construction of the ziggurats in Uruk and Eridu are described as taking place in a world "before Dilmun had yet been settled".
 In 1987, Theresa Howard-Carter realized that the locations in this area possess no archaeological evidence of a settlement dating 3300-2300 BC.
 She proposed that Dilmun could have existed in different eras and the one of this era might be a still unidentified tell.